kideny/phalcon-mvc-template/README.md

 Improving this Sample

 Phalcon is an open source project and a volunteer effort.
-Qaytmaydi does not have human resources fully dedicated to the mainteniance of this software.
+DragonPHP does not have human resources fully dedicated to the mainteniance of this software.
 If you want something to be improved or you want a new feature please submit a Pull Request.
 License

-Qaytmaydi is open-sourced software licensed under the New MIT License.
+DragonPHP is open-sourced software licensed under the New MIT License.